-PL-308 Hegel to Nietsche (Fall & Spring; Yearly; 4.00 Credits; H) This course will provide students with an overview of nineteenth-century philosophy, beginning with the tradition of German Idealism and proceeding through thinkers such as Kierkegaard, Marx, Schopenhauer and Nietzsche.
+PL-308 Hegel to Nietsche (Spring; Odd Years; 4.00 Credits; H) This course will provide students with an overview of nineteenth-century philosophy, beginning with the tradition of German Idealism and proceeding through thinkers such as Kierkegaard, Marx, Schopenhauer and Nietzsche.
 Prerequisite: Take 1 course from the PL department.

-PL-310 Contemporary Political Philosophy (Fall; Even Years; 4.00 Credits; S,H,CW) This course will focus on important political orientations and figures in the twentieth/early twenty-first century.
+PL-310 Contemporary Political Philosophy (Either Semester; Variable; 4.00 Credits; S,H,CW) This course will focus on important political orientations and figures in the twentieth/early twenty-first century.
 Instructors may also focus on specific topics which have driven recent debates in contemporary political philosophy, including distributive justice, the normative foundations of liberalism/democracy or the tension between state sovereignty and international law (among others).

-PL-312 Twentieth Century Philosophy (Variable; Variable; 4.00 Credits; H) This course will provide an introduction to important figures/movements within twentieth century philosophy, including logical positivism, the linguistic turn, phenomenology, existentialism, postmodernism and pragmatism.
+PL-312 Twentieth Century Philosophy (Spring; Even Years; 4.00 Credits; H) This course will provide an introduction to important figures/movements within twentieth century philosophy, including logical positivism, the linguistic turn, phenomenology, existentialism, postmodernism and pragmatism.
 Prerequisite: Take 1 course from the PL department.

 PL-314 Philosophy of Physics (Either Semester; Irregular/On Demand; 3.00 Credits; H,N) (See PC314 description)

-PL-318 Knowledge, Truth and Skepticism (Variable; Variable; 4.00 Credits; H) The course is a study of the nature of human knowledge and justification of beliefs with special attention to three conceptually related topics: the nature and value of knowledge and the nature and structure of epistemic justification, the nature of truth, and the challenges from skepticism and influential responses to it.
+PL-318 Knowledge, Truth and Skepticism (Spring; Even Years; 4.00 Credits; H) The course is a study of the nature of human knowledge and justification of beliefs with special attention to three conceptually related topics: the nature and value of knowledge and the nature and structure of epistemic justification, the nature of truth, and the challenges from skepticism and influential responses to it.
 Prerequisites: Take any 1 Philosophy course.